-8.3 TIMER/COUNTER 1 (TC1)
+8.3 TIMER/COUNTER 0 (TC1)

-The TC1 is an 8-bit binary up counting timer.
+The TC1 is an 8-bit binary up counting timer with double buffers.
 TC1 has two clock sources including internal clock and external clock for counting a precision time.
 The internal clock source is from Fcpu.
 The external clock is INT1 from P0.1 pin (Falling edge trigger).
 Using TC1M register selects TC1C's clock source from internal or external.
 If TC1 timer occurs an overflow, it will continue counting and issue a time-out signal to trigger TC1 interrupt to request interrupt service.
-TC1 overflow time is 0xFF to 0X00 normally.
-Under PWM mode, TC1 overflow is still 256 counts.
+TC1 overflow time is 0xFF to 0x00 normally.
+Under PWM mode, TC1 overflow is decided by PWM cycle controlled by ALOAD1 and TC1OUT bits.